-Alexander Mayer, hailed as a “modern conductor” by the Swiss media and praised for his innovative spirit and interpretations, has been Artistic Director and Principal Conductor of the Ensemble Symphonique Neuchâtel since 2010.
+Alexander Mayer, hailed regularly as a “modern conductor” by the media and praised for his innovative spirit and interpretations, has been Artistic Director and Principal Conductor of the Ensemble Symphonique Neuchâtel since 2010.
 Since then he has successfully established the position of this orchestra, created by a fusion in 2008, on Switzerland’s musical map, not least through appearances in renowned concert series and regular radio broadcasts.
 From 2013 until 2017 he also led the Sinfonietta de Lausanne to greatly recognized success.

 Alexander enjoys using contrasts and pushing through the boundaries of genres; he might, for example, make use of light shows during concerts, or combine Mendelssohn with electro sounds, or Beethoven with klezmer music.